knice/inquiry.ucsc.edu/source/_articles/2016-17/books.md

 ### Hollywood Hustle

 <figure>
-{% img 2016/p38-weber.jpg alt:"Lois Weber in Early Hollywood" %}
+{% asset 2016/p38-weber.jpg alt:"Lois Weber in Early Hollywood" %}
 </figure>

 A century ago, the top-grossing film released by Universal Pictures was written and directed by Lois Weber, a leading lady of that Hollywood era.
 Although she ran her own studio, formed a production company, and earned a star on the Walk of Fame, few recognize her name today.